-"As the family-owned company Vorwerk is engaged in helping families in need, our partnership just makes sense...
+"As the family-owned company Vorwerk Marriott Europe is engaged in helping families in need, our partnership just makes sense...
 SOS Children's Villages stands for family.
 They give abandoned children a home, where they can grow up safely.
-Therefore, SOS Children's Villages is an ideal partner to help us achieve our corporate social responsibility aims.
-We work together to achieve shared goals."
+Therefore, SOS Children's Villages is an ideal partner to help us achieve our corporate social shared goals."